 Professional Government Translation Services: A Matter of Life and Death

 The High Court acknowledged that the crime was heinous.
 However, it did not feel that the death sentence was warranted, and commuted the original sentence.
-The sentence was changed to life imprisonment, plus 10 addition years.
+The sentence was changed to life imprisonment, plus 10 additional years.

-“Even if the accused was not having intention to commit murder of the children, he inflicted knife blows on two innocent helpless children.
+“Even if the accused was not having intention to commit murder of the children, he inflicted knife blows on two innocent, helpless children.
 [He caused] a bodily injury, sufficient to cause death in the ordinary course of nature.
-Therefore, the offence committed by the accused with respect to the said two children falls undoubtedly within the purview of Section 302,” the court ruled.
+Therefore, the offense committed by the accused with respect to the said two children falls undoubtedly within the purview of Section 302,” the court ruled.
 “Considering the entire evidence on record, including the admission given by Sanjivani . . . we are of the considered view that it is not a case which falls in the category of ‘rarest or rare,’ where imposition of death sentence is imperative.”